ScottLabUCB/FEM/README.md

   Command: stack = dm4Reader();

 __2__ - Create a full mask and ring mask from the mean stack image with RealspaceLattice01.m.
 Requires RealspaceLattice01.fig to be in same folder.
-Do not keep beam stop or central bright spot. <br/>
+Do not keep beam stop or central bright spot.
+Drag point on the mask and double click the polygon edes to add more points.
+Close the GUI when done. <br/>

   Command: stack_fullmask = RealspaceLattice01(mean(stack.cube,3));
   Command: stack_ringmask = RealspaceLattice01(mean(stack.cube,3));